 2. TAKE LESSONS IN A PROFESSIONAL TEACHING ENVIRONMENT

 Learning music is not just a matter of having a qualified teacher, but also having an environment that is focused on music education.
-For the same reason that we send our students to school to learn, in a professional music school environment a student cannot be distracted by TV, pets, ringing phones, siblings etc. With only 30 minutes to one hour of lesson time per week, a professional school environment will produce better results as the focus at that time is on learning music and contributing to the class.
+For the same reason that we send our students to school to learn, in a professional music school environment a student cannot be distracted by TV, pets, ringing phones, siblings etc. With only 30 to 60 minutes of lesson time per week, a professional school environment will produce better results as the focus at that time is on learning music and contributing to the class.
 Students in a school environment also grow by getting to experience and interact with peers who are at different levels and by being exposed to a variety of musical instruments – and in an integrated arts school there are even greater benefits available.
 In a music school, the lessons are not just a hobby or sideline for the teacher but a responsibility which is taken very seriously.

 3. MAKE PRACTICING EASIER